weewx/weewx/extensions/basic/readme.txt

 basic - a very basic weewx skin
 Copyright 2014 Matthew Wall

-This skin illustrates how to package a skin so it can be installed by the weewx extension installer.
+This example illustrates how to implement a skin and package it so that it can be installed by the extension installer.

 Installation instructions:

-cd /home/weewx
+1) run the installer:

-setup.py --extension --install extensions/basic
+setup.py install --extension extensions/basic

+2) restart weewx:

+sudo /etc/init.d/weewx stop
+sudo /etc/init.d/weewx start

 Manual installation instructions: